A new technique pioneered by scientists from the Plymouth marine laboratory in the UK is uncovering the secrets of life in our oceans.

 The Mesopelagic zone is the area between 100 and 1000m deep in the oceans, and comprises one of the largest ecosystems on Earth.
 It was thought that the primary source of nutrients for this ecosystem was a ‘rain’ of sinking organic carbon and materials from the upper layers of the ocean.
 However, marine scientists realised that this source was not enough to fuel the enormous biomass of the Mesopelagic ecosystem.

-Using a combination of satellite images of ocean colour and in-situ floats, researchers discovered a process of seasonal mixing that circulates organic matter from surface waters into the deeper realms of the Mesopelagic.
+Using a combination of satellite images of ocean color and in-situ floats, researchers discovered a process of seasonal mixing that circulates organic matter from surface waters into the deeper realms of the Mesopelagic.

 “Most methods for measuring carbon transport into the deep ocean have concentrated on the particles that sink at relatively fast rates, but have not measured how neutrally buoyant or slowly sinking organic particles are redistributed through the water column” said lead researcher Giorgio Dall’olmo.
 “Current global estimates of carbon export in the ocean are missing the contribution of the seasonal mixed-layer pump”.